From: Christopher T. Dodson, Executive Director

 Subject: HB 1425 — Enforcement of Foreign and Religious Laws

-The North Dakota Catholic Conference opposes HB 1425 because it unduly interferes with the freedom to contract and upends well-established law.
+The North Dakota Catholic Conference opposes HB 1425 because it unduly interferes with religious freedom and upends well-established law.
 To understand the bill’s problems, it helps to look at existing law and the bill’s language.

 The American legal system has well-established principles regarding the application of religious legal systems.
 Put simply: